Turbulent flows over porous and rough substrates: Scaling of turbulence with substrate parameters

 \section{Scaling of turbulence with substrate parameters}

-This section discusses the scaling of the overlying flow properties with substrate parameters.
-This is used to provide insight into the separate roles in the problem of the macroscale permeability, the microscale granularity, and the substrate depth.
+This section discusses the scaling of the overlying flow properties with substrate parameters. \rgm{We compare the raw collapse of properties such as slip velocity, slip length and, especially, roughness function, with different substrate parameters, without making any \textit{a priori} assumptions on which parameters will produce a better collapse.} This is used to provide insight into the separate roles in the problem of the macroscale permeability, the microscale granularity, and the substrate depth.